jdh-observer/Yn8z7XNPKzy4/article.md

 display(Image("media/design.png"), metadata=metadata)
 ```

 An additional level of information is given by interactivity, which allows users to explore the dataset in detail.
 The figure above shows how the compound visualization is characterized by cyan graphic elements indicating selections.
 One user can navigate through time on a laptop by scrolling the trackpad, which moves the selection bar.
 In response to this input, some graphic elements start bumping to bring out from the intertwined tissue of the doctoral theses defended in the selected period.
 From this central space, the user is invited to select one bouncing dot to get further information: on click, the interactive interface will show the title, candidate, directors, and faculty of the selected doctoral thesis, accompanied by a background effect showing the relative faculty’s extension.
-Only at this point the user is offered to explore the neighborhood by navigating transversally similar works.
+Only at this point the user is offered to explore the neighbourhood by navigating transversally similar works.
 This combination shows us how information and interaction design are intimately connected by their shared goal of understanding data, as recently discussed by Manuel Lima in a recent interview (<cite data-cite="1465847/FLKAEEBR"></cite>).